msalemcode/ama-cu/README.md

 ## Installation

-Perform the following from a remote session to the VM created during install.

-1. Options for getting the code:
-    1. Install git and clone this repo to the target VM.
-    1. Download the code [as a ZIP file](https://github.com/dstarr/ama-cu/archive/refs/heads/main.zip) from GitHub to the target VM.
 1. Use the contents of the `arm` folder to create a ZIP file for your plan in Partner Center, or just use the `app.zip` file already in the repo.
 1. Upload the new ZIP file to the Azure Managed Application plan in Partner Center.
 1. Publish the plan.